Join us on Facebook

 Gentle, frequent exercise can help to relieve stress and improve your mood.
 Exercising with others, such as walking the dog with a friend or going to a class, is also a great way to tackle loneliness or isolation.

 It doesn’t have to be anything strenuous.
 Different things work for different people – you just need to find something that works for you.
-And if you’re not used to exercising, it’s important to start slowly – you don’t want to overdo it by doing too much too soon.
+If you’re not used to exercising, make sure you talk to your consultant or GP before undertaking any demanding physical activity and remember it’s important to start slowly.
+You don’t want to overdo it by doing too much too soon.

 You could start with a 20-minute walk each day, or try stretching exercises like yoga or Pilates.
 Other ideas include: